the-vtex-files/the-vtex-files.github.io/the-sand-mines.md

 pat price dead, was it a faked death to protect him from the kgb? put other body into his grave? systems exploitation team (set)

-coins placed like ton this cards irl flame: joseph mcmoneagle, joined njured in helicopter accedent, spennt time in intelligence, extroarodinge leveels of perception, unmarked enveleope, what was inside, prototype tank, he was inside in some weapon systeym, described it they used it for teheran hostages, embassy, stanford highly involved.
-(Stanford research institute)(SRI) (and subsequently transferred to another think-tank at Palo Alto, California, called Science Applications International Corporation) (Schnabel 1997; Hyman 1996).>"remote sensing" cz other sensers as well involved. remote viewing (RV) <maybe like VR now.  'telesthesia' remote viewing describes “seeing remote or hidden objects clairvoyantly with the inner eye, or in alleged out-of-body travel.”
-Said to be “one of the oldest and most common forms of psi,” it is also “one of the most difficult to explain” (Guiley 1991). this is on probability the zener cards. latitde and logitude of the crystal. ghaddafi and hussein tried, but not foudn. psyop subliminal stimuli
-DIA(Defense Intelligence Agency) to CIA<was that in red plenty

 after work he goes straight to the casino (capital vitalism, hypercapitalism) to spend the tokens he earned.
 he talked with Clark Carson about the event to come,